Kontor/Office

 Stacks Image 1109

-The desk with the Netgear Orbi base station, Hue motion sensor, and Mi desk lamp (and ZyXel ethernet hub)
+The desk with the UniFi Express base station placed high, Hue motion sensor, and Mi desk lamp

 After we'd for a long time had a "semi-smart" scale, which could measure more parameters than just weight, we acquired a Withings Body+ (which for a time was branded Nokia).
 This looks elegant, see picture below, and tracks a number of parameters; weight, percentage body fat/muscle mass/bone mass, and water content.
 In addition, it can present the weather forecast for the day, and it can share data with other health apps, in our case the Health app on iPhone/Apple Watch.
 It is probably an exaggeration to say that it has dramatically changed how we monitor our health, but that fact that the history of measurements is stored and can be accessed in the desired health app, with graphs and even compared with goals, contributes to paying more attention to it.